jeffeverett/gpu-image-processing/README.md

 # Introduction
-This programs implements image processing techniques on the CPU and the GPU and compares their performance.
+This programs implements image processing techniques using OpenMP, CUDA, and OpenCL and then compares their performance.

 Specifically, there are two supported operations: image blur and image inversion.
 The image blur operation is a simple averaging of all bordering pixels, and the image inversion inverts each individual pixel.